Foot & Ankle Specialists of New Jersey

 When patients from Northeastern New Jersey suffer from injuries to the Achilles’ tendon, the podiatrists at the Foot & Ankle Specialists of New Jersey provide effective diagnosis and treatments to relieve pain.
-Appointment are available at offices located in Westfield, Union, and Morristown, New Jersey.
+Appointment are available at offices located in Scotch Plains and Union, New Jersey.

 The Achilles tendon attaches at your heal and ends at your calf muscle.
 It is located in a place that is quite visible at the rear of your foot.
 It enables the foot to point and flex.